 You’re already doing a great job with technical writing if you can convert all technical jargon into understandable words and sentences.
 The idea is to write something that resonates with the user and helps them understand complex aspects.

 It’s best not to assume that everyone who reads the API document understands all about APIs.
-Therefore, keep the language consistent and straightforward so that even first-time users can grasp all the concepts.
+Therefore, the language should be consistent and straightforward so that even first-time users can grasp all the concepts.

 Use Interactive Examples

 When you write a block of text, there’s a good chance people will avoid reading all of it.
-You have to keep your readers engaged; the best way to do that is by including interactive code samples and demos.
+You must keep your readers engaged; the best way is by including interactive code samples and demos.

 One way of teaching and learning concepts is in isolation.
 However, this method is an ineffective method of teaching and learning.
 One of the significant benefits of using examples is that they provide a context that links multiple concepts and enhances learning.
-Examples based on real-world API applications further enhance learning by bringing in variables that API developers will have to deal with daily.
+Examples based on real-world API applications enhance learning by bringing in variables that API developers must deal with daily.

-Interactive examples will help comprehension of the API documentation because the reader will be applying what they’re reading in real-time.
+Interactive examples will help the reader comprehend the API documentation because they will apply what they’re reading in real-time.
 It will also reduce the learning curve of the API in the long run.
 Furthermore, it can help users understand any new features that pop out.

-You can also include various helpful resources such as SDKs and libraries in the API documentation.
-The extra resources and information will help the users understand the API better and use it in an effective manner.
+You can also include helpful resources like SDKs and libraries in the API documentation.
+The extra resources and information will help the users understand the API better and use it effectively.

 Maintain the API Documentation